Skip to content

 This Colt AR-15 Sporter ad appeared in the February 1965 issue of Popular Science.

-SEmi-Auto Versions of military weapons
+SEmi-Automatic Versions of military weapons

-After Colt’s AR-15 patent expired in 1977, other gun manufacturers, such as Bushmaster, DPMS, and Eagle Arms, began offering their own semi-auto versions to civilians.
+After Colt’s AR-15 patent expired in 1977, other gun manufacturers, such as Bushmaster, DPMS, and Eagle Arms, began offering their own semi-automatic versions to civilians.
 However, only an estimated 787,144 AR-platform rifles were produced for civilians from 1964 to 1994, compared to the millions of hunting rifles and shotguns produced during that same period.

 Three assault weapons — the Israeli Uzi, Intratec TEC-9, and MAC-10 — are compared.